Hackers target US presidential campaign, Microsoft reports | DW | 04.10.2019

 Microsoft have announced that cyberattackers, which they link to the Iranian government, attempted to hack thousands of accounts.
 They believe the attackers' targets included a US presidential campaign.

-Microsoft announced on Friday that a hacking group apparently linked to the Iranian government had carried out a campaign against a US presidential candidate.
+Microsoft announced on Friday that a hacking group apparently linked to the Iranian government have carried out a campaign against a US presidential candidate.

-The group, which the tech giant named Phosphorous, made more than 2,700 attempts in a 30-day period between August and September to identify customer e-mail accounts and managed to hack into 241 of them.
+The group, which the tech giant named Phosphorous, made more than 2,700 attempts in a 30-day period between August and September to identify customer e-mail accounts.
+The hackers managed to hack into 241 of them.

 Microsoft Corporate Vice President Tom Burt made the announcement in a blog post on Friday.

-"It is important that we all – governments and private sector – are increasingly transparent about nation-state attacks and efforts to disrupt democratic processes."
+"It is important that we all – governments and private sector – are increasingly transparent about nation-state attacks and efforts to disrupt democratic processes," he wrote.

 Read more: Facebook exempts politicians' posts from fact-checking